cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 Actually writing simple setter() functions to make the required mutations to a default test object worked out clean enough and was not too onerous to work.
 I suspect I was seduced by the fancier idea of lenses and zippers because I was getting tired or bored.
 I think I will stick with the simple pattern for now.

+# Mon 17 Jun 2024
+I have an end to end test that exercises endpoints and proves to a good level of certainty that booking a personal training session with a chosen personal trainer is supported by the system.

+I'm trying to think what is the next most useful thing to do.
+Mete is working on figma designs for the various booking journeys we think we'll have to support.
+I feel the desire to make really simple svelte journeys to prove for sure that I can support personal training booking, and the other journeys we have in mind.